top of page

 Even a child is known by his doings, whether his work be pure, and whether it be right.
 15 Foolishness is bound in the heart of a child; but the rod of correction shall drive it far from him.

-• Correcting their behavior by reproof with love and setting an example from their youth to help them see the way they ought to go and overcome the evil spirits that seek to blind their hearts with pleasure in evil from their childhood will help them not have pleasure from their hearts when they are grown because of the upbringing they received to train them up in the right way to go and having seen the fruits of good works in how they were raised by their parents.
+• Correcting their behavior by gentle reproof with love and setting an example from their youth to help them see the way they ought to go to overcome the evil spirits that seek to blind their hearts with pleasure in evil from their childhood will help them not have pleasure from their hearts when they are grown because of the upbringing they received to train them up in the right way to go, having seen the fruits of good works in how they were raised by their parents.

 Sir 30:11